Fuel Qualification

 Qualification Process

 There are several efforts underway to develop a more streamlined qualification process to increase process efficiency and decrease the amount of time and capital required to achieve certification.
-The fuel testing and evaluation goals of the Federal Alternative Jet Fuels Research and Development Strategy focus on facilitating the approval of additional SAF pathways by enabling the efficient evaluation of fuel-engine performance and safety through the advancement of certification and qualification processes and collection and analysis of data.
+The fuel testing and evaluation goals of the Federal Alternative Jet Fuels Research and Development Strategy and the enabling end use goals of the SAF Grand Challenge Roadmap focus on facilitating the qualification of additional SAF pathways by enabling the efficient evaluation of fuel-engine performance and safety through the advancement of certification and qualification processes and collection and analysis of data.

 D4054 Clearinghouse Concept

 FAA’s Aviation Sustainability Center (ASCENT), or Center of Excellence for Alternative Jet Fuels & Environment, funded the establishment of the D4054 Clearinghouse.
 The Clearinghouse is intended to provide a “one-stop-shop” for the management of the testing and data review program for candidate SAF fuels.
 The University of Dayton Research Institute (UDRI) is the project leader for this activity.
 UDRI is initially funded under ASCENT to support Phase 1 (Tier 1 and 2) testing and Phase 1 research report review of candidate SAFs.
 Support of Phase 2 (Tier 3 and 4) testing and final research report reviews will be contingent on the identification of other sources of funding or in-kind support.
-For example, National Research Council Canada proposed to support some Tier 3 and 4 Testing and the U.S. military is expected to conduct a portion of the testing.
+Two additional Clearinghouses have been established, one in the UK and the other in EU.
 Contact info@caafi.org to connect with the D4054 Clearinghouse Team.

 D4054 Fast Track